 Command Sergeant Major

-In 1992, Command Sergeant Major Hamilton was selected for recruiting duty and assigned to the Albuquerque Recruiting Company in Albuquerque, New Mexico.
-From 1992 through 2000, he served as Field Recruiter, On-Production Station Commander, Limited-Production Station Commander, Guidance Counselor, and Senior Guidance Counselor.
+In January 2000, Command Sergeant Major Holland volunteered for recruiting duty and was assigned to the Daytona Beach Recruiting Company in Daytona Beach, Florida.
+From 2000 through 2006, he served as Field Recruiter, On-Production Station Commander, Limited-Production Station Commander and Company Operations Trainer.

-Command Sergeant Major Hamilton is a graduate of all NCOES courses.
-In addition, he is a graduate of the Guidance Counselor Course, Instructor Course, USAREC First Sergeant Course, and USAREC CSM Course.
-His awards and decorations include the Meritorious Service Medal with three oak leaf clusters, the Army Commendation Medal with six oak leaf clusters, the Army Achievement Medal with nine oak leaf clusters, the Southwest Asia Service Medal, the Kuwait Liberation Medal, four Army Superior Unit Awards, and one Meritorious Unit Citation.
+Command Sergeant Major Holland is a graduate of all NCOES courses.
+In addition, he is a graduate of the Senior Master Trainers Course, Guidance Counselor Course, First Sergeant Course, and United States Army Sergeant’s Major Academy.
+His awards and decorations include the Meritorious Service Medal with two oak leaf clusters, the Army Commendation Medal with three oak leaf clusters, the Army Achievement Medal with eight oak leaf clusters, the National Defense Service Medal, the Armed Forces Expeditionary Medal, the Southwest Asia Service Medal, the Kuwait Liberation Medal, two Army Superior Unit Awards, and one Meritorious Unit Citation.